mohammadhumzah/100-days-of-code-Humzah/log.md

 ### Day 15: March 30, Sunday

 **Today's Progress**: Solved problem based on exceptions.
 Learnt about "continue" statement when i want to repeat some action previously taken.

+### Day 16: April 3, Thrusday

+**Today's Progress**: Solved 2 problems based on loops and conditionals and use of exceptions.

+###Day 17: April 4, Friday

+**Today's Progress**: Completed pset 3.
+The problem today was bit complicated with use of multiple concepts.